the rooted home journey

 The Rooted Home Journey is a 3–5 session process that looks at the whole picture.
 Your home environment, your daily rhythms, your child's sensory needs, and your own capacity as a caregiver.
 Together we move through five layers of work — gently, at your pace, rooted in your real life.

-Listen We begin by observing what life actually feels like in your home.
+We begin by observing what life actually feels like in your home.
 Where is the light trying to come in?
 Where does tension collect — in the mudroom, the bathroom, the dinner table?
 What does the space communicate?
 This is not abstract — it is careful, grounded observation of how your home is working and where it isn't.

-Map We explore the sensory landscape of your home.
+Sensory Home Mapping.
+Here we explore the sensory landscape of your home.
 Where do your children feel calm?
 Where do they feel overstimulated?
 Together we look at what can be simplified, rearranged, or gently transformed — a reading corner, a regulation space with calming textures, scents, and colors.
 We work with what you have.

-Root We look at rhythm and routine — the invisible architecture of family life.
+We look at rhythm and routine — the invisible architecture of family life.
 A soothing bedtime sequence, a morning rhythm that reduces friction, a chore system that feels engaging rather than draining.
 Rhythm and consistency are not about control — they are what help children feel safe and grounded, which is what makes everything else possible.

-Weave This layer is especially close to my heart, and especially important for families who have migrated or are raising children far from where they grew up.
+This layer is especially close to my heart, and especially important for families who have migrated or are raising children far from where they grew up.
 What are the smells and tastes of home?
 What song was your grandmother singing while she baked?
 How do we bring a sense of belonging, cultural memory, and rootedness into a new home, city, or country?
 We look at what traditions, rituals, and sensory anchors can be woven into daily life.

-Sustain Finally we turn to you — the caregiver.
+Finally we turn to you — the caregiver.
 Where are you depleted?
 What do you need to get through the day and feel resourced?
 I offer tools to nurture your nervous system, small routines to reduce overwhelm, and practices to help you stay present and connected.
 A caregiver who feels held can hold their children differently.

 in practice